Registered Education Savings Plan

 Transfer to an RRSP

 If all intended beneficiaries are not pursuing higher education by age 21 and the plan has been in place for at least 10 years, a contributor is allowed to withdraw the income from the plan.
-Withdrawals are taxed and are subject to an additional 12% tax for federal purposes and 8% for Quebec purposes (for residents of other provinces, federal withholding is 20%).
-The contributor can avoid the additional tax by transferring these funds as a contribution to an RRSP under which the contributor or his/her spouse is the annuitant, if he/she has unused contribution room.
+Withdrawals are taxed and are subject to an additional 12% tax for federal purposes and 8% for Quebec purposes.10 The contributor can avoid the additional tax by transferring these funds as a contribution to an RRSP under which the contributor or his/her spouse is the annuitant, if he/she has unused contribution room.
 The transfer is limited to $50,000.

 Transfer to an RDSP

-As of 2014, parents who save in an RESP for a child with a severe disability will be allowed to transfer RESP amounts to an RDSP if the plans share a common beneficiary.
+Since 2014, parents who contribute to an RESP for a child with a severe disability can transfer RESP amounts to an RDSP if the plans share a common beneficiary.